solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 ### Craft yield

-Most recipes yield 1-4 items (2.5 on average).
+Most recipes yield **1-4 items** (2.5 on average).
 Exceptions to that tend to occur for high-tier recipes like T4 crafts as well as simple alchemy/processing, manufacturing etc., where recipes tend to yield 1 item per craft.
 The [table](#info-on-common-processing-recipes) below includes proc rates as well as other info for common processing recipes.
 You can also check proc rates by going to a [specific recipe](https://bdolytics.com/en/EU/processing/market/4651) on bdolytics.

 ### What affects the proc rate?
 **Proc rate is fixed and neither affected by mastery nor by whether you're regular or mass processing.
-One caveat: A certain processing level is required for some recipes to cap out the proc rate:**
+Caveat: A certain processing level is required for some recipes to cap out the proc rate:**
 - *Shaking, grinding, chopping, drying, filtering, heating* cap out at a certain processing level.
 For example, timber caps out at artisan 6 and ore at master 1.
 Once you're master 1, you'll have the maximum proc rate on 99% of items (one exception I know of are jade coral ingots which require guru 1).
 - *Simple alchemy, simple cooking, imperial cuisine, imperial alchemy, guild processing, manufacturing*: Have fixed rates and are not affected by processing level.